cdl-geneseo/geneseo-dictionary/F/Flip-cup.md

 # Flip-cup

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Flip-cup

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / flɪp-kəp 1.
 Drinking game played by two teams of variable number.
 Each team member must 1) finish his beer, 2) invert his cup on the game surface (typically a folding ping-pong table), and 3) flip it right-side up using only the tip of a finger before the next team member may begin.
 The first team to have each member successfully accomplish this wins.
 “I bought a new ping-pong table for Flip-cup!”K. Andryshak, 2012